Lazymindz/AzDevopsAPIWrapper/README.md

-# Az Devops API Wrapper
+# Azure Devops API Wrapper
 Azure vsts Python's client library is still under heavy development and without documentation.
-I've had issues figuring out on making it work within Corportate environment with Proxies in place.
+I've had issues to make it work within Corporate environment with Proxies in place.

 This repo is an example wrapper on top of Azure Devops API, which has helpful documentation.